realHarshCodes/Image-Edge-Detection-using-Gradient-Vector-Calculus-Approach-/README.md

 in the project root directory.

-You can also modify the image path directly inside the notebook.
+Alternatively, modify the image path inside the notebook.

 ### 4. Run the Notebook